aws-amplify/amplify-flutter/CONTRIBUTING.md

 # Release

-To give a bird's eye view of the release cycle,
+To give a bird's eye view of the release cycle:

 - We follow semantic versioning for our releases
 - Every merge into the `main` ends up as `unstable` package in the npm